“Sometimes the best thing you can do is…. nothing. –Oliver Kellhammer, Ecological Artist

 Concrete Island by Oliver Kellhammer

-Kellhammer noted that the plants comprised both native and non-native species; a reflection of sorts of the city’s Asian, European and native British Columbian inhabitants.
-To call attention to the plants, he installed botanical labels on various species with the option to push on a button to connect visitors’ cell phones to recorded information.
-The Concrete Garden provided interesting insights into the workings of ruderal plants as well nature’s incredible resiliency.
+Kellhammer noted that the plants comprised both native and nonnative species; a reflection of sorts of the city’s Asian, European and native British Columbian inhabitants.
+To call attention to the plants, he installed botanical labels on the various species with the option to push on a button to connect visitors’ cell phones to recorded information.
+The Concrete Garden provided interesting insights into the workings of ruderal plants as well as nature’s incredible resiliency.